Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

+- No photocopies.
 In most cases, only original documents will be accepted.
-You might be a little wary about posting original passports/birth certificates in the mail, but if that is what the visa requires, you will have to do this for your application to be valid.
 If you’re skeptical, post all your items by registered post and keep all your tracking documents handy.

+- Certify your documents.
 Most of your documents will need to be certified before submitted.
-Make sure you understand what needs to be certified, and have these done together to save time.
+Make sure you understand what needs to be certified and have these done together to save time.

-Sure, some visas take less than a day to process, but if you’re migrating to Australia for temporary or permanent reasons, it’s likely that you’ll need to give yourself some buffer time for processing – especially if you’re posting your application.
-If in doubt, ask how long your visa could take to process, as well as when it becomes valid (sometimes this could be three months after it’s processed, other times it won’t become valid until you land in Australia).
-Try to time it so that your visa won’t arrive so early you lose precious months waiting for your flight day, but not so close to the wire that you end up stressing over if it’ll make it in time.
+- Visas take time.
+Ask how long your visa could take to process, as well as when it becomes valid — sometimes this could be three months after it’s processed, other times it won’t become valid until you land in Australia.
+Try to time it so your visa won’t arrive so early you lose precious months waiting for your flight day, but not so close that you end up stressing over if it’ll make it in time.

 What if I need help with my visa?

-While migration agents can facilitate the processes involved with applying for a visa, it’s really not hard to do yourself online.
-In circumstances arise where you need to enlist the services of a migration agent, you should use an agent registered with the Office of the Migration Agents Registration Authority (MARA) to avoid migration fraud.
+While migration agents can facilitate the processes involved with applying for a visa, you can also do it yourself online.
+If you need to enlist the services of a migration agent, use an agent registered with the Office of the Migration Agents Registration Authority (MARA) to avoid migration fraud.

 While some migrants might choose to return home after their visas have expired, others might choose to become an Australian national.
 The good news is that Australia allows for dual citizenship, so depending on whether your home nation allows for dual citizenship or not, you might not have to relinquish your home country’s passport to become an Aussie citizen.
 This doesn’t mean you should take Australian citizenship lightly.
 Remember, by becoming a citizen, you are making a commitment to Australia, its people, its lifestyle, and its laws.